pcda18/pcda18.github.io/index.md

 -   In-class presentation (week 14) (10%)

--   10 page critical essay, with an appendix of 3–4 data visualizations (30%)
+-   10-page critical essay (double-spaced), with an appendix of 3–4 data visualizations (30%)

 ### Weekly Assignments (WA) (50%)

 Except when indicated, there will be required readings each week.
-The required readings will either be available online and linked below or posted on Canvas, so there are no books to buy or papers to acquire for the class.
+The required readings will either be available on the web or posted on Canvas, so there are no books to buy or papers to track down for the class.

 Assignments should be posted on Canvas by noon on the day of class.